M4 Sherman: U.S. prototype

 The United States Army Ordnance Department designed the M4 medium tank to replace the M3 medium tank.
 The M3 was an up-gunned development of the M2 medium tank of 1939, in turn, derived from the M2 light tank of 1935.
 The M3 was developed as a stopgap measure until a new turret mounting a 75 mm gun could be devised.
 While it was a big improvement when used by the British in Africa against German forces, the placement of a 37 mm gun turret on top gave it a very high profile, and the unusual side-sponson mounted main gun, with limited traverse, could not be aimed across the other side of the tank.
 Though reluctant to adopt British weapons into their arsenal, the American designers were ready to accept proven British ideas.
 These ideas, as embodied in a tank designed by the Canadian General Staff, also influenced the development of the American Sherman tank.
 Before long American military agencies and designers had accumulated sufficient experience to forge ahead on several points.
-In the field of tank armament, the American 75 mm and 76 mm dual-purpose tank guns won the acknowledgment of British tank experts.
+In the field of tank armament, the American 75 mm and 76 mm dual-purpose tank guns won the acknowledgement of British tank experts.
 Detailed design characteristics for the M4 was submitted by the Ordnance Department on 31 August 1940, but the development of a prototype was delayed while the production designs of the M3 were finished and the M3 entered full-scale production.
 On 18 April 1941, the U.S. Armored Force Board chose the simplest of five designs.
 Known as the T6, the design was a modified M3 hull and chassis, carrying a newly designed turret mounting the M3's 75 mm gun.
 This would later become the Sherman.

 The Sherman's reliability resulted from features developed for U.S. light tanks during the 1930s, including vertical volute spring suspension, rubber-bushed tracks, and a rear-mounted radial engine with drive sprockets in front.
-The goals were to produce a fast, dependable medium tank able to support infantry, provide breakthrough striking capacity, and defeat any existing Axis nations tank.

 The T6 prototype was completed on 2 September 1941.
 The upper hull of the T6 was a single large casting.
 It featured a single overhead hatch for the driver and a hatch in the side of the hull.
 In the later M4A1 production model, this large casting was maintained, although the side hatch was eliminated, and a second overhead hatch was added for the assistant driver.
 The modified T6 was standardized as the M4, and first production completed in February 1942.
 The cast-hull models would later be re-standardized as M4A1, with the first welded-hull models receiving the designation M4.
 In August 1942, a variant of the M4 was put forth by the Detroit Arsenal to have angled, rather than rounded hull and turret armor.
-The changes were intended to improve the tank's protection without increasing weight or degrading other technical characteristics.